 - Supplementary cardholder annual fees.
-While some business credit cards offer additional cardholders at no extra cost, others may charge fees, such as another $50 per cardholder per annum.
+While some business credit cards offer additional cardholders at no extra cost, others may charge additional fees.

 - Standard interest rates.
 Business credit card interest rates will vary between card and transaction type, with some cards charging the same rate for all transactions and others applying different rates depending on whether it is a purchase, cash advance or balance transfer.

 - Currency conversion fees.
 This charge is applied for transactions made overseas or in a foreign currency and is typically around 3% to 3.5% of the transaction value.

 - Minimum required monthly payments.
 Business credit cards may have varying minimum payment requirements unless they are charge cards that need to be paid in full for each statement cycle.

 - Overlimit fees.
 If you or an employee goes over the credit limit on the account, a fee may be applied.

 - Late payment fees.
 If you don’t make a payment on your business credit card, you could be charged a fee as well as interest.

 - Feature or establishment fees.
 Some corporate credit cards may charge additional fees for using certain features of the card or establishing a loan or overdraft on the card.

 - Exclusive business rewards.
 Business credit cards can provide access to exclusive rewards benefits that are outside the scope of personal credit card users.
 Other rewards perks can include free delivery and express shipment.

 - Online business banking.
 Business credit cards usually give you all the access you would expect from banking online, such as 24/7 access to your account plus business security options such as encryption technology for peace of mind.
 Business applications may also allow mobile management so you can bank on-the-go with your business.